aaugustin/mtefd/multiple-template-engines.rst

     }

 The structure is modeled after ``DATABASES`` and ``CACHES``, although there's a fairly important difference.
-Since the algorithm described above will allow Django to select a template engine automatically, key names won't matter much in general.
-However the order may matter; in that case the setting should be a ``collections.OrderedDict``.
+Since the algorithm described above allows Django to select a template engine automatically, key names don't matter much in general.
+If the order matters then ``TEMPLATES`` should be a ``collections.OrderedDict``.

 Since most engines load templates from files, the top-level configuration